ShashwatDev-IIITBBSR/Supervised-Machine-Learning/README.md

-It is a program which uses Supervised Machine learning algorithm ( Linear Regression ) to Predict the percentage of an student based on the no. of study hours.
+It is a program which uses Supervised Machine learning algorithm ( Linear Regression ) to Predict the scores of an student based on the number of study hours.